rse-asia/RSE_Asia/content/talk/2025-06-06_epcc/_index.md

 ---
 title: "Halò Scotland!
 Speaking at EPCC in the Edinburgh Sunshine"
-subtitle: "An invited talk on 'Research Study on the Research Soware Engineering (RSEng) Landscape in Asia' at the EPCC, University of Edinburgh, in-person in May 2025."
+subtitle: "An invited talk on 'Research Study on the Research Software Engineering (RSEng) Landscape in Asia' at the EPCC, University of Edinburgh, in-person in May 2025."
 date: 2025-06-06
 authors:
   - "Jyoti Bhogal"